 Acai Bowl’s with Granola

 The Acai berry grows in the rainforests of Central and South America and is loaded with almost three times the amount of antioxidants found in blueberries.
 Impressive!
 Due to their deep purple color, they also are amazing with inflammation.
 Studies have shown they may aid in cleaning up used or toxic brain cells to improve memory and communication between cells.
+Is anyone up for a brain sweep?
+Sign me up.

 Great For Large Gatherings & Potluck Breakfasts